Intrinsic (Nonallergic) Asthma

 Extrinsic asthma develops in response to allergens, such as dust mites, pollen, and mold.
 It is the most common form of asthma according to the Asthma and Allergy Foundation of America.1,2

 Intrinsic is less common, representing from 10-33% of asthma cases.
-Nonallergic asthma often develops in adults and is more common in females.2 This kind of asthma also has multiple triggers some of which include stress, extreme heat or cold, exercise, and infections.
+Nonallergic asthma often develops in adults and is more common in women.2 This kind of asthma also has multiple triggers some of which include stress, extreme heat or cold, exercise, and infections.
 Other triggers may not be easily identified.1-3

 Figuring out which triggers affect you can be difficult.
 Sometimes no known cause can be identified.
 Nonallergic asthma develops when something other than an allergen triggers the immune system to respond by releasing antibodies that cause inflammation.2